 Chili Cheese Burger (£9.25) – Let’s spill the sh*te

 first.
 I am not a fan of the buns at Meat Liquor.
 The bap reflects those you

-get from a sh*tty British summer BBQ (think atrocious weather, undercooked meat and food poisoning).
+get from a sh*tty British summer BBQ (think atrocious weather, undercooked meat, and food poisoning).
 However, the positive outweighs my oral excrement by far.
 The Green Chili Cheese Burger is my firm favorite from Meat Liquor.
-A double-decker of beef patties drenched in chili butter, contrast that with the crunch of gherkins hidden within.
+A double-decker of beef patties drenched in chili butter, contrasts that with the crunch of gherkins hidden within.
 At £9.25, it’s on the upper end for a greasy burger, but it’s worth every penny (minus the buns!).
 Guess my only ask to the bossman is to offer extra spice butter to drench over the burger… I would happily go through a triple coronary bypass immediately after.

 Dead Hippie Burger (£9.50) – Double patty with dead hippie sauce with all the garnish.
 I usually alternate this with the green chili cheeseburger.
 The sauce itself is a secret, but generally tangy.
 A juicy burger all around.

 The Double Buffalos – Buffalo Wings (£8.50) and Buffalo Fries (£6.50): This is an absolute must for wing lovers.
 Buffalo sauce can be a

 little too vinegary, but Meat Liquor got it spot on.
 This is accompanied by